Italy in August: The Honest Guide to the Hottest Month

 Milan: 21–32°C. Many locals leave.
 The city is emptier but still uncomfortably hot and humid.

 Amalfi Coast: 23–32°C. Peak crowding.
 The coast road is gridlocked from mid-July to late August.
-Car travel on the coast is genuinely miserable.
+Car travel on the SS163 is genuinely miserable — take the SITA bus or ferry instead.

 Sardinia: 23–33°C. The most crowded month.
 Costa Smeralda is at its most expensive and most saturated.